Alfresco/acs-packaging/docs/query-accelerator.md

 ## Description

+The Query Accelerator is a mechanism for optimising selected queries in very large content repositories.
+We would suggest using this feature to support large transactional deployments with hundreds of millions of nodes, where documents are automatically imported from other systems, rather than traditional collaborative content management system where humans are creating documents.
+In transactional deployments there typically is a case id and one or two other properties, which identify a related collection of documents.

-An administrator may define [zero or more] "query sets" of properties or aspects applied to nodes to support faster queries.
+An administrator may define a combination of properties and aspects as a `query set`, to support a faster alternative to TMDQ (Transactional MetaData Query) or Solr.
 Properties may be from multiple types or aspects.
-Queries that currently go to either Solr or TMDQs that only use values in one of these query sets will be directed to a new "query accelerator" which will perform the query against a denormalized table.
+A single query set can speed up more than on query if the queries share common search properties or aspects.
+A number of different query sets may be created to support queries with different search properties or aspects.

-This comes at the cost of additional space for the denormalized relational tables and indexes as well as a minimal increased time on ingestion and updates to support the denormalisation.
+This performance comes at the cost of additional space for denormalized databases tables and indexes as well as a minimal increased time on ingestion and update.
 This will however allow customers to make that decision.
-Typically we would only suggest using this feature to support large transactional deployments, where documents are automatically imported form other systems, rather than traditional collaborative content management system where humans are creating documents.
-In transactional deployments there typically is a case id and one or two other properties, which identify a related collection of documents.
-These properties would be a good candidate for a query set in the new "query accelerator".
-Having many properties in a query set or lots of query sets should be avoided, as the cost will be high and generally indicates that there is something wrong with the data model design.
+Having many properties in a query set or having lots of query sets should be avoided, as the cost will be high and generally indicates that there is something wrong with the data model design.

 ### Operational and project requirements